 Barbara Jane Williams Sands' Obituary

-She lived life to the fullest, gaining recognition for her quilting (a blue ribbon at the Mid-South Fair) and writing (master’s in English, awards from Memphis Magazine and Southeast Review, post-graduate work at the University of Mississippi and Wesleyan College).
-However, above all else, she loved her family and the times they spent together playing board games, swimming, hiking in the Smoky Mountains and, in later life, enjoying their cabin at Greers Ferry, Arkansas – boating and watching stars around the bonfire.
+She lived life to the fullest and enjoyed many talents, including singing, dancing, sewing (her blue ribbon quilt, smocked dresses, a dress line) and cooking (her beautiful pies).
+She was an accomplished writer, going back mid-life to earn a Master’s in English, winning awards from Memphis Magazine and Southeast Review and doing post-graduate work at the University of Mississippi and Wesleyan College.
+However, above all else, she loved her family and the time they spent together playing board games, swimming, hiking in the Smoky Mountains and, in later life, enjoying their cabin at Greers Ferry, Arkansas – boating and watching stars around the bonfire.
+She was known for her annual Christmas party, where the family gathered and children performed, and for making friends everywhere.

-Barbara is survived by her husband of 60 years, William A. Sands, Jr, her sons, Christopher Sands (Michelle), Stephen Sands (Cindy), her daughter Angel Sands Gunn (Kirt) and grandchildren Russell Sands, Emma Sands, Lilly Sands, Weston Sands, Caroline Gunn and Stella Gunn, her sister Linda Overton, sister-in-law Kay Sands, and five nieces – Melissa (Jonathan/child Mars), Heather, Kathy, Kelly, and Sharon.
+Barbara is survived by her husband of 60 years, William A. Sands, Jr, her sons, Christopher Sands (Michelle), Stephen Sands (Cindy), her daughter Angel Sands Gunn (Kirt) and grandchildren Russell Sands, Emma Sands, Lilly Sands, Weston Sands, Caroline Gunn and Stella Gunn, her sister Linda Overton, sister-in-law Kay Sands, and five nieces – Melissa (Jonathan/child Mars), Heather, Kathy, Kelly, and Sharon and a large extended family.
 She was an exceptional human and will be remembered for her elegance, intelligence and steadfast love.
-She was a beacon of hope and determination for all who knew her.
+She continues to be a beacon of hope and determination for all who knew her.

-A memorial service will be held at Memorial Park Chapel on December 22, 2025 at 2pm.
-In lieu of flowers, gifts can be given in her honor to Holy Communion Episcopal Church’s Recover Food, Feed Hope food ministry, or to Calvary Episcopal Church’s Food Pantry.
+A celebration of life will be held at Memorial Park Chapel on December 22, 2025 at 2pm.
+In lieu of flowers, gifts can be given to Holy Communion Episcopal Church’s Food Recovery Ministry or to Calvary Episcopal Church in Memphis in her honor.

 What’s your fondest memory of Barbara?